jochenalt/Pentapod-Design/docs/Construction.md

 <img align="left" width="300px" src="../images/cad-hip-cut.png"/><img width="300px" src="../images/cad-hipjoint-cut.png"/>

 The thigh has to carry the whole weight, so it requires the strongest and biggest servo with 5.2Nm.
 The connection between the thigh and the knee is the most interesting part, since it contains a 90° gear to turn the knee axially.
-Additionally, it reduced the service by 1:1.5 allowing to use a weak servo with 1.2Nm here.
+Additionally, it reduces the servo by 1:1.5 allowing to use a weak servo with 1.2Nm here.

 <img width="700px" src="../images/cad-thigh-cut.png"/>